ryantd42/NY-Legislative-Git/2023/S7443A-2023/bill.md

   THENCE West at right angles, a distance of forty-five and  four-tenths feet, plus or minus (45.4) to the POINT of BEGINNING.
   Containing within said bounds .67 acres, more or less.
   §  7.
+Nothing in this act shall  result  in  the  displacement of any currently employed state worker  or  the  loss  of  position  (including partial  displacement such  as  reduction  in  the  hours  of non-over- time, wages or employment benefits), or  result  in  the  impairment  of existing contracts for services or  collective  bargaining rights pursu- ant  to existing agreements.
+  § 8.
 Paragraph a of subdivision 6 of section 3602 of the education law is amended by adding a new subparagraph 10 to read as follows:
   (10)  NOTWITHSTANDING  ANY OTHER PROVISION OF LAW TO THE CONTRARY, FOR THE PURPOSE OF COMPUTATION OF BUILDING AID FOR THE RENOVATION AND EQUIP-